Patient’s Bill of Rights

 Taking part in treatment decisions

-You have the right to know your treatment options and take part in decisions about your care.
+You have the right to be informed about your treatment options and take part in decisions about your care.
 You have the right to ask about the pros and cons of any treatment, including no treatment at all.
 As long as you are able to make sound decisions, you have the right to refuse any test or treatment, even if it means you might have a bad health outcome as a result.
-You can also legally choose who can speak for you if you cannot make your own decisions.
+You can also legally choose someone who can speak for you if you cannot make your own decisions.
+See our document called Advance Directives for more information on appointing someone to do this.

 Respect and non-discrimination